-The sales from our rubber manufacturing subsidiary in Thailand was lower at RM10.893 million (2021: RM31.433 million).
-As the war in Ukraine escalated, cost of energy has gone up and many companies slowed down production, hence the lower demand for our rubber blocks.
+The sales from our rubber manufacturing subsidiary in Thailand was lower at RM2.848 million (2023: RM5.484 million).
+As the war in Ukraine is still ongoing, cost of energy is still high and many companies production has not picked up, hence the lower demand for our rubber blocks.